stueynet/sassy-child/README.md

 What you need
 -------------

+First off you need the [Responsive Parent Theme](http://wordpress.org/extend/themes/responsive).
+This theme you are looking at only a child theme so it doesn't work on its own.
+It relies on the parent theme for the core functionality and style much like a child relying on her parent for love and food.
+So download it first.
+Then download this theme and drop it into your themes directory so it will look like this:

+/wp-content/themes/responsive
+/wp-content/themes/sass-responsive-wordpress-theme

+Then you can activate the child theme and it should just work.
+You know it did because the background will now be a sassy pink color.

-You need/want/should have compass and sass rolling.
+Next you need/want/should have compass and sass rolling.
 To do that fire up Terminal on your mac and do the following:

    sudo gem install compass